 Identify programs that can best fill your skill gaps.

 Consider certificates, majors, institutes, and centers that might help you hone specific skills.
-Look at employment reports to see what companies are recruiting in your industry.
-Talk with students and alumni of different programs to understand what resources they leveraged.
+Look at employment reports for the specific MBA programs you are interested in to see which companies are recruiting in your industry.
+Talk with students and alumni of different MBA programs to understand what resources they leveraged.
 For example, if you are looking to move into impact investing, is there a fund you can help manage?
 Or if you want global exposure, what study abroad or global experiential learning opportunities are available?
 Explain what you will leverage at a specific program to gain the skills you need—and therefore be employable post-MBA.

 Find others who have made similar changes.